newrelic/newrelic-integration-e2e-action/README.md

   - `config` : The config values for this NR integration that will be red by the agent to execute the integration.
 - `tests` : The 3 kinds of tests that will be done to the New relic api to check for metrics/entities in NROne:
   - `nrqls` : Array of queries that will be executed independently.
 You can specify if running a query an error is expected or not.
     - `query` : the query to run
-  - `error_expected`: false by default, useful if we want to test that a metric is not being sent
+    - `error_expected`: false by default, useful if we want to test that a metric is not being sent.
+This cannot be used in conjunction with `expected_results`.
+    - `expected_results` : Array of expected results that will be sequentially asserted against the NRQL response.
+      - `key`: The key of the expected result to assert against (i.e. `Pods Available`)
+      - `value`: The value expected for the above key (i.e. `4`)
   - `metrics` : Array of metrics to check existing in NROne
     - `source` : Relative path to the integration spec file (It defines the entities and metrics) that will be parsed to match the metrics got from NROne.
     - `except_entities` : Array of entities whose metrics will be skipped.